Healthdirect Free Australian health advice you can count on.

 Key facts

-• Myeloma is a type of cancer that affects your plasma cells.
+• Myeloma (also known as multiple myeloma) is a type of cancer that develops from plasma cells in your bone marrow.

-• Treatments include chemotherapy and stem cell transplant.
+• Myeloma can't be cured, but treatments include active monitoring, immunotherapy medicines, chemotherapy and stem cell transplant.

 What is myeloma?

-Multiple myeloma, or myeloma, is a type of cancer that affects your plasma cells.
-Plasma cells are a type of white blood cell that help fight infection as part of your immune system.
-Plasma cells are not the same as plasma — the fluid that carries the components of blood.
+Myeloma is a type of cancer that affects your plasma cells.
+Plasma cells are a type of white blood cell found in your bone marrow (the inside of your bones).
+They are a part of your immune system and help fight infection.
+Plasma cells are not the same as plasma — the liquid part of blood.

 What are the symptoms of myeloma?